 As disclosed in Note 15, the Company entered into a letter of intent dated June 24, 2020 to merge with B. Riley Principal Merger Corp.
 II ("BMRG II").
 BMRG II is a special acquisition company ("SPAC") incorporated for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "SPAC transaction").
 The SPAC transaction is currently expected to close in the fourth quarter of 2020 and would allow all holders of the Company's equity and equity-linked securities to receive a combination of common stock of the continuing public company, which will be a wholly owned subsidiary of BMRG II.
 Accordingly, as part of the closing of the SPAC transaction, the Company currently expects substantially all the total amounts owed on the Company's outstanding convertible notes will be converted into shares of the continuing public company.
 The merger would result in a net increase in cash to the Company of between approximately \$66.4 million, assuming maximum shareholder redemptions permitted under the Business Combination Agreement, and \$212.3 million, assuming minimum shareholder redemption, for which management plans to use to, among other things, fund the Company's obligations as they become due.
-While management believes they will be able to close the SPAC transaction in October 2020, no assurance can be provided that such transaction will close or on terms that are acceptable to the Company.
-If the Company is unable to close the SPAC transaction, management plans to obtain additional outside capital to fund the Company's current cost structure through the issuance of Series E Preferred shares and modify the terms of the Company's outstanding convertible notes in the event the SPAC transaction fails to close, no assurance can be provided that such transaction will occur or on terms that are acceptable to the Company's outstanding convertible notes in the event the SPAC transaction fails to close, no assurance can
+While management believes they will be able to close the SPAC transaction in October 2020, no assurance can be provided that such transaction will close or on terms that are acceptable to the Company's current cost structure through the issuance of Series E Preferred shares and modify the terms of the Company's outstanding convertible notes to, among other things, extend the current amounts owed to future periods.
+While management believes they would be able to issue Series E Preferred shares and modify the terms of the Company's outstanding convertible notes in the event the SPAC transaction fails to close, no assurance can be provided that such issuance and modification will occur or on terms that are acceptable to the C